Skip to main content

 AIM HIGH Scholarship

 The AIM HIGH Scholarship, funded by the State of Illinois, provides merit-based awards to undergraduate students.
 This grant program is designed to encourage Illinois students to attend an in-state university, improve college affordability, and reduce student loan debt.
-For consideration, the FAFSA should be completed by our preferred filing date.
+For consideration, the FAFSA or Alternative Application for Illinois Financial Aid should be completed by our preferred filing date.
+There is not a separate application for the AIM HIGH Scholarship.

 • Is a resident of the state of Illinois and attended an Illinois high school.